beakandsqueak/beak-and-squeak-archive/README.md

 Beak and Squeak is a cartoon/street art project.

-This is the complete archive of every Beak & Squeak and is updated regularly.
+This is a complete written archive of every Beak & Squeak.
+I'll update it regularly.

 **Instagram:** [@beakandsqueak](https://www.instagram.com/beakandsqueak/)